La Cité de la Méditerranée

 The new City rises from the ground:

-A skyline fantasized on the tracing paper of the globalized city.
+A skyline dreamed up on the tracing paper of the globalized city.

 Immaculate architecture, reflecting a prohibited social energy.